CHARM-BDF/charmgpt/custom-mcp-servers/graphModeMCPs/README.INFO.graphMode.MCP.md

 This architecture allows Graph Mode MCPs to work seamlessly with the existing graph visualization while maintaining data consistency and security.

+### **🚨 Critical Success Factors:**

+1. **Scope Management**: Always store conversation ID as class property in ChatService
+2. **Database Context Injection**: Backend MUST provide databaseContext to MCPs
+3. **ID Consistency**: Use conversation ID (not artifact ID) for all database operations
+4. **Comprehensive Logging**: Log conversation ID at every layer for debugging
+5. **AI Fallback Prevention**: Ensure backend provides required parameters to prevent AI from guessing

 ### **For AI Assistants:**
 This document provides everything needed to create new Graph Mode MCPs following the established patterns.
 Always follow the database context pattern, never create artifacts, and test thoroughly with real Graph Mode conversations.

+**Most Important**: If you encounter "graph is empty" issues, check for scope bugs in ChatService and ensure database context injection is working correctly!

 ---